 Or, an editor is late (very late) in paying you for a published article, and you’re afraid to keep sending those reminder invoices every 30 days in case you might ‘lose’ an editor.
 He seemed like a nice guy.
 And you’re afraid to elevate the late payment to more serious techniques to collect your payment.
 If you have a solid payment policy and an escalation process, it’s not personal.
 You just follow the process so you can get paid the money owed to you.

-Or when your friend is baffled about why you don’t have the time to coach his kids’ rowing team, you can say “sorry, but those are my working hours, I’m not available to do that.”
+Or when your friend is baffled about why you don’t have the time to coach his kids’ soccer team, you can say “sorry, but that conflicts with my working hours, I’m not available to do that.”

 Knowing your business policies, and being able to communicate them clearly, will help you to be perceived as a professional.
 You’ll feel better about the outcome - because you made the rules, and you are in control of the conversation and your own business policies.